0chain/keygen/README.md

 ## Step 1.

-Edit the number of miners, sharders and blobbers in entrypoint.sh.
+Edit the number of miners, sharders and blobbers in nodes.sh if you need to generate keys for a network.

 ## Step 2.